-Teck engaged Sproule Unconventional Ltd. ("Sproule") to prepare an independent audit and review of contingent bitumen resources, and the mine, tailings and extraction plans, as well as a review of the environmental and regulatory aspects of the Frontier and Equinox oil sands mining projects associated with the current project study, as of December 31, 2012.
-The contingent resources estimates were unchanged from last year.
-Sproule's "Low Estimate" of contingent resources for Frontier was 1.51 billion barrels of recoverable bitumen.
-The "Best Estimate" was 2.45 billion barrels, and the "High Estimate" was 2.74 billion barrels of contingent bitumen resources.
+Teck engaged Sproule Unconventional Ltd. ("Sproule") to prepare an independent audit and review of contingent bitumen resources, and the mine, tailings and extraction plans, as well as a review of the environmental and regulatory aspects of the Frontier project, as of December 31, 2013.
+Sproule's "Low Estimate" of contingent resources for Frontier was 2.36 billion barrels of recoverable bitumen.
+The "Best Estimate" was 3.047 billion barrels, and the "High Estimate" was